5 stars

 Conditions for work permit renewal:

-Foreign investors will be able to renew their work permits in Canada for another 2- 6 years, as long as the company in Canada is able to demonstrate that it is actively engaged in business and has met all the employment conditions for its foreign owner, as stipulated in the initial application.
+Foreign investors will be able to renew their work permits in Canada for another 2- 6 years as long as the Canadian company can demonstrate that it is actively engaged in business and has met all the employment conditions stipulated in the initial application for its foreign owner.

 Family Members:

 Family members can join the main applicant.
-The spouse may get a work permit and children may get a study permit.
-Children may attend a public school for free.
+The spouse may get a work permit, and the children may get a study permit.
+The children may attend a public school for free.

 Access to healthcare: